udacity/create-your-own-adventure/english/marshmallow.md

 *(Must be a Tuesday.)*

+For a second, you decide whether or not to just [go back to sleep](go-back-to-sleep/go-back-to-sleep.md)

 A sound from a Hitchcock movie fills the room, then quickly fades away.

 Thinking back, there are no memories to suggest that this should have been